On the spectra of Commuting Graphs

 \section{Graph Invariants for Commuting Graphs}

-Any property of a graph is said to be graph invariant if it remains unchanged under graph isomorphisms.
-The goal of this section is to express some graph invariants of the commuting graph associated to a finite group in terms of its Laplacian spectrum.
+Any graph property is said to be a graph invariant if it remains unchanged under graph isomorphisms.
+The goal of this section is to express some graph invariants of the commuting graph associated with a finite group in terms of its Laplacian spectrum.